kentis/elm_workshop_evry/readme.md

 ## 5. Add Arcs

 Finally we will add arcs to the graph editor.
 This section will contain somewhat less detailed instructions than the previous sections.
-For an example of how this could be done, see the step_5_Add_Arcs directory.
+For an example of how this could be done see the step_5_Add_Arcs directory.

 We will need to change the Types, Update, Editor and Main modules.
 The Types module should be updated to include a type alias for arcs.
 The Msg type should be altered so that it is possible to catch a node that is clicked.
 And also the Model type should include a list of arcs and information on which source has been selected for new arcs.